 The Overseas Investment Act 2005 came into force on 25 August 2005.
 The Minister of Finance is responsible for the Act, and Treasury is responsible for policy advice relating to this Act.
 The Minister of Finance has designated the OIO as the regulator.

-The Act and the Overseas Investment Regulations 2005 were amended:
+The Act and the Overseas Investment Regulations 2005 have been amended as follows:

-- In 2020, by the Overseas Investment (Urgent Measures) Amendment Act 2020 and the Overseas Investment Amendment Regulations 2020, which came into force on 16 June 2020.
+- In June 2020, the Overseas Investment (Urgent Measures) Amendment Act 2020 and Overseas Investment Amendment Regulations 2020 came into force.

-- In 2018, by the Overseas Investment Amendment Act 2018 and the Overseas Investment Amendment Regulations 2018.
-The amended overseas investment regime commenced on 22 October 2018.
+- In 2018, the Overseas Investment Amendment Act 2018 and the Overseas Investment Amendment Regulations 2018 came into force.

 The Overseas Investment Rules can be found in: